 - Another Driver – While commercial truck accidents are often the result of an issue with the truck or truck driver error, it is possible that another driver caused or contributed to the accident as well.

-- Insurance Companies – The one thing that truck accidents and other types of vehicle collisions have in common is that they often result in settlements with the insurance companies.
+- Insurance Companies – The one thing that truck accident and other types of vehicle collisions have in common is that they often result in settlements with the insurance companies.
 All of the parties listed above will likely be insured, and this means that your claim will most likely result in an insurance settlement (if successful).

 Your Initial Consultation Is Free, and You Pay Nothing Unless We Win.

-When you contact us about your truck accident, we will arrange for you to speak with one of our Stamford truck accidents attorneys right away.
+When you contact us about your truck accident, we will arrange for you to speak with one of our Stamford truck accident attorneys right away.
 During this free initial consultation, we will begin gathering the information we need in order to assess the viability of your claim.
 If we believe you have a claim and you choose to move forward, you will not pay any fees or costs unless we win just compensation on your behalf.

-If you would like to speak with a Stamford truck accidents lawyer, we encourage you to get in touch with us.
+If you would like to speak with a Stamford truck accident lawyer, we encourage you to get in touch with us.
 To schedule your free initial consultation as soon as possible, please call or contact us online now.